Nugzar Bagration-Gruzinsky: Biography

-Prince Nugzar is the son of Prince Petre Bagration-Gruzinsky of Georgia (1920–1984), a prominent poet and claimant to the headship of the Georgian dynasty from 1939 until his death, and his second wife Liya Mgeladze (b.
+Prince Nugzar was the son of Prince Petre Bagration-Gruzinsky of Georgia (1920–1984), a prominent poet and claimant to the headship of the Georgian dynasty from 1939 until his death, by his second wife, Liya Mgeladze (b.
 8 August 1926).
-Prince Nugzar is the director of the Tbilisi theatre of cinema artists.
+Prince Nugzar was the director of the Tbilisi theatre of cinema artists.

 On 18 December 2007, Nugzar met with Kristiina Ojuland, the Vice-President of the Riigikogu (Parliament of Estonia) at the Marriott-Tbilisi Hotel in which Ojuland "paid homage to the Bagrationi dynasty, which has made an extraordinary contribution in support of Georgia".

-Prince Nugzar is the senior descendant by primogeniture in the male line of George XII, the last King of Georgia (Kartli and Kakheti) to reign.
+Prince Nugzar was the senior descendant by primogeniture in the male line of George XII, the last King of the eastern Georgian Kingdom of Kartli-Kakheti to reign.

+Prince Nugzar died on 1 March 2025, at the age of 74.

 Family

-Nugzar married actress Leila Kipiani (b.
-Tbilisi 16 July 1947) on 10 February 1971, and they have two daughters:
+Nugzar married Leila Kipiani (b.
+Tbilisi 16 July 1947), an actress, on 10 February 1971, and they have two daughters: